 Why introduce a new bird?

-Birds are flock animals and their behavior is geared to interaction within a flock.
+Birds are flock animals and their behaviour is geared to interaction within a flock.
 Captive, pet birds, living in our households, adopt the human family as their flock.
-This can cause many behavioral problems with the pet parrot as humans don’t understand the need to socialize and train the young bird.
+This can cause many behavioural problems with the pet parrot as humans don’t understand the need to socialize and train the young bird.
 As a result, many birds develop stress and anxiety related disorders because they are never taught what the “flock” expects of them.
 They become like spoilt, out-of-control children who have never been set boundaries or taught manners or social skills.

 Owners of pet birds need to learn how to become the “older bird” in the flock.
 They need to learn how to train the bird to follow some simple commands and to learn its place in the “pecking order”.
 If bird owners fail to train their bird, the bird will certainly train them.
 Training of birds or training owners to interact appropriately with their pet is too complex an issue to be dealt with in this article.
 Therefore, I will concentrate on the problems that result from untrained, pet birds that bond inappropriately with their human owners.